SEMA: a Scalable and Efficient Mamba like Attention via Token Localization and Averaging: Experiments

-We also evaluate SEMA for the instance segmentation task on MSCOCO2017 \cite{MSCOCO2017} via the 1x and 3x Mask R-CNN training setting in Swin \cite{Liu_2021_ICCV_Swin}, with pretrained SEMA backbone on the ImageNet-1k.
+\textbf{COCO:} We also evaluate SEMA for the instance segmentation task on MSCOCO2017 \citep{MSCOCO2017} via the 1x and 3x Mask R-CNN training setting in Swin \citep{Liu_2021_ICCV_Swin}, with pretrained SEMA-T backbone on the ImageNet-1K.
 Due to resource limitations, we only conducted experiments using a couple of window size options.
 Our best results were obtained from window size of 12.
 We expect that finetuning the window size would yield better result.
-We compare SEMA to other SOTAs in Table \ref{tab:coco_224_SOTA}.
-SEMA shows superiority in all measures for 3x task and stays in top-2 across all measures for 1x task.
-SEMA demonstrates performance that is comparable to, or surpasses, that of MILA-T across all metrics within Mamba-like architectures.
+We compare SEMA-T to other SOTAs in Table \ref{tab:coco_224_SOTA}.
+SEMA-T shows superiority in all measures for 3x task and stays in top-2 across all measures for 1x task.
+SEMA-T demonstrates performance that is comparable to or surpassing that of MILA-T across all metrics within Mamba-like architectures.